top of page

 Environment

-Real-world locations are captured via multi-angle photography, drone footage, or LiDAR scans and ingested into PFTrack’s Photo Survey node.
+Real-world locations are captured via multi-angle photography, drone footage and ingested into PFTrack’s Photo Survey node.
 Using ML-accelerated feature matching, the software reconstructs the scene into a dense, textured 3D mesh.
 This environment is exported as a spatially accurate USD, FBX, or OBJ asset for Unreal Engine, ensuring that parallax and perspective remain perfect as the stage camera moves.
 The result is a high-fidelity digital twin optimized for the performance requirements of the LED volume.

 Post-Production Tracking and Cleanup